leetoya2/sportsMallUpload/README.md

 This is the project made with angular 9 and typescript along with bootstrap 4 library.
 I designed this sight by referencing the world famous sports shopping mall which is Nike.
 It is not finished yet and still in progress.
 Therefore I will update the project whenever I add new features.

-If you have any question or advice, please do not hesitate to contact to leetoya2@naver.com Thanks
+If you have any question or advice, please contact to leetoya2@naver.com Thanks